 Zucchini bread sinks in the middle when you make mistakes during the mixing process.
 The most common reason why this occurs has to do with mixing the bread batter too much.

-It’s best to mix the bread batter until the ingredients are just combined.
-However, mixing the ingredients too fast and not doing things properly can lead to the same problem.
+It’s best to mix the batter until the ingredients are just combined.
+However, mixing them too fast and not doing things properly can lead to the same problem.

 So make sure that the ingredients are combined thoroughly without mixing them too much.
 It’s best to use a hand-mixing utensil rather than using an electric mixer.